YouCanTouCan/constitution_change/constitution.md

 - Those who attend two or more in-person meetings in a semester
 - Those who are active in existing social groups (Discord, Revolt, Matrix, etc.)
+  - "Active" is loosely defined as contributing enough to online discussion so as to easily be precisely identified and recalled by members during in-person meetings, be it by username or reference to disccusions of which the member in question was a part.
+A more precise definition is left to current officership discretion.
 - Other examples left to the officers' discretion.

 In order to foster a sense of welcoming and accessibility, the only tangible difference between